natenka/pyneng-book-en/docs/source/book/09_functions/3a_func_params_types.rst

        ...:         return True
        ...:

-Since the min_length parameter has a default value the corresponding argument can be omitted when a function is called if the default value fits you:
+Since min_length parameter has a default value the corresponding argument can be omitted when a function is called if default value fits you:

 .. code:: python